yaobinwen/robin_on_rails/README.md

 - `git`: Knowledge about Git.
 - `linux`: Knowledge about Linux.
 - `mining`: Knowledge about the mining industry ([2018/03/31] My current employer serves the mining industry so I want to learn about this domain.)

+## Knowledge & Data Sources

+This section lists the other sources of kownledge and data.

+- [Internet World Stats](https://internetworldstats.com/): "Internet World Stats is an International website that features up to date world Internet Usage, Population Statistics, Social Media Stats and Internet Market Research Data, for over 243 individual countries and world regions."